Caffeine in Americano vs Coffee: Which One Has More?

 Roast Level

-Contrary to popular belief, dark roast coffee is not necessarily higher in caffeine than light roast.
+Dark roast coffee is not necessarily higher in caffeine than light roast.
 Roasting actually reduces caffeine slightly, so lighter roasts retain marginally more.
-The difference is small — but worth knowing if you’re chasing maximum caffeine, lighter is technically the move.
+The difference is small but real — and opposite to what most people assume.

 Bean Type

-Robusta beans contain roughly twice the caffeine of Arabica beans.
+Robusta beans contain roughly twice the caffeine of Arabica.
 Most specialty coffee shops and espresso blends use Arabica, which is lower in caffeine but more nuanced in flavor.
-If your beans are Robusta-heavy — common in cheaper blends and some Italian espresso traditions — your caffeine numbers will be higher across the board.
+Robusta-heavy blends will read higher across the board.

-Longer brew times and finer grinds extract more caffeine from coffee grounds.
-This is why cold brew — which steeps for 12 to 24 hours — often has the highest caffeine content of any common coffee drink, despite being served cold.
-More contact time, more extraction, more caffeine.
+Longer brew times extract more caffeine.
+Cold brew steeps for 12–24 hours, which is why it often has the highest caffeine content of any common coffee drink despite being served cold.

 Americano vs Other Coffee Drinks